How to Use the STAR Method for Interview Questions

 ---|

-At my last restaurant, I once found out mere hours in advance about a health inspection.
-As the head chef, I was in charge of making sure everything was in order in the kitchen and the BOH before the inspector arrived.
-I quickly called in employees from the last shift to help out, leaving the others available to prep for that evening’s dinner.
-As a result, we were able to ace the inspection, less costly in the long run compared to giving employees a few hours of overtime. |
+At my last restaurant, I once learned about a health inspection mere hours in advance.
+As the head chef, I was responsible for ensuring everything was in order in the kitchen and the BOH before the inspector arrived.
+I quickly called in employees from the last shift to help, leaving the others available to prep for that evening’s dinner.
+As a result, we could ace the inspection, which was less costly in the long run compared to giving employees a few hours of overtime. |

 3. Can you detail a mistake you made and how you reacted to it?